w3c/yaml-ld/README.md

 # YAML-LD

-This repository describes the [YAML][] serialization of [JSON-LD 1.1][] as developed by the [JSON for Linking Data Community Group](https://www.w3.org/community/json-ld/).
+This repository describes the [YAML][] serialization of [JSON-LD 1.1][] as developed by the [JSON for Linking Data Community Group](https://www.w3.org/community/json-ld/), and adopted by the [JSON-LD Working Group](https://www.w3.org/groups/wg/json-ld/).
 The latest Editor's Draft of the Note can be [read directly](https://w3c.github.io/yaml-ld/).

 The Use Cases and Requirements document can also be [read directly](https://w3c.github.io/yaml-ld/UCR/).